cbcrg/tcoffee/docs/tcoffee_quickstart.rst

-If you did not manage to install all the required structural packages for Expresso you can still run eEpresso by selecting yourself the structural packages you want to use.
-For instance, if you'd rather use TM-Align than sap, try:
+If you did not manage to install all the required structural packages for Expresso you can still run it by selecting yourself the structural packages you want to use.
+For instance, if you'd rather use TM-align than SAP, try: